mui/material-ui/docs/data/material/components/menus/menus.md

 ## MenuList Composition

 While the `Menu` component internally uses the `Popover` component, you might require a different positioning strategy or not want to block the scroll.
 To address these needs, we expose a `MenuList` component that you can compose, with `Popper` in this example.
 The primary responsibility of the `MenuList` component is to handle focus.

-{{"demo": "MenuListComposition.js", "bg": true}}
+{{"demo": "MenuListComposition.js"}}

 ## Account Menu